 This page provides a summary of the current major housing developments/applications affecting Thakeham parish, with links to further information.

 January 2017: Abingworth Phase 2 review – application to amend house numbers/mix now submitted.
 Following consultation processes outlined below, Abingworth Homes have now applied to HDC (DC/16/2835) to amend the part of the existing development permission relating to 51 bungalow-style units designated for the over-55s.
 In essence, the proposal would increase house numbers to 62 units in total and remove the over-55s condition.
 The revised mix would be: 29 x 3-bed and 33 x 4-bed ‘family sized dwellings’.
 Of these, 40 would be 2 storey dwellings and 22 bungalow style.
 This would include 4 further affordable units, to be delivered as 2 x 3-bed semi-detached units.
 The proposed road layout has been adjusted, and there is also provision for a flat above the village shop.
-The Parish Council’s response to this proposal will be decided at its scheduled Planning meeting of 23rd January 2017; members of the public are welcome to attend.
+The Parish Council’s response to this proposal was decided at its Planning meeting of 23rd January 2017, and can be read here.

 November 2016: Abingworth Phase 2 review – Open Meeting Saturday 12 November.
 The developer has arranged a local consultation event for 12 November 2016, in the Thakeham Village Hall.
 An open exhibition (10am-2pm) will be followed by a Q&A session chaired by the parish council at 2pm.
 Find below a flyer from the developer in advance of this meeting.developer-flyer-abingworth-nov-16